Katherine-Holland/taskwolf/README.md

 ### `02_pagination.js` — Clicking “More” to Collect 100 Posts

 The next step was to collect more than just the first 30 posts.
-Hacker News loads new articles when you click the “More” button at the bottom, so I set up a loop to click that and grab titles from the next page too.
+Hacker News loads new articles when you click the “More” button at the bottom, so I set up a loop to click that button and grab titles from the next page too.

 Originally, I tried using:
 ```js